Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. At a disciplinary appeal meeting—

-   1. no business other than the question of the appeal may be conducted;
+   a) no business other than the question of the appeal may be conducted;

    2. the Committee must state the grounds for suspending or expelling the Member and the reasons for taking that action; and